hwhsu1231/cmake-docs-l10n-v7/README.zh_CN.md

   </table>
 </div>

-You can switch to other available versions by version switcher.
+You can switch to other available versions/languages by switchers.

 <h2 id="licenses"><a href="#table-of-contents">
 Licenses